Treatment for Strained Levator Scapulae

 Levator Scapulae strains or spasms can be effectively managed with a number of treatment options and physical therapy and exercise therapy techniques.

 Current is applied to the levator scapula muscle of medium frequency to tire and sedate the muscle causing a relaxing effect on it.

 Therapists perform a myofascial massage to soften and break adhesions caused in the muscles.
-The manoeuvres are aimed at elongating the levator scapulae in order to achieve complete relaxation.
+The maneuvers are aimed at elongating the levator scapulae in order to achieve complete relaxation.

 Pulsed ultrasound performed using a sedative anti-inflammatory gel which is applied to the injured levator scapula.

 This is the most effective exercise for Levator Scapula strain.
-To perfrom the exercise stand up straight with feet place shoulder wide.
-Now, bend your chin to touch your chest with slight deflection towards your right.
+To perform the exercise, stand up straight with feet place shoulder wide.
+Now, bend your chin to touch your chest with a slight deflection towards your right.
 Place your right hand on your head and pull down gently.
 You will feel a good stretch on the left side of your neck.
-Hold for 10 seconds and return to neutral position.
-Repeat 3-5 times and then switch side.
+Hold for 10 seconds and return to the neutral position.
+Repeat 3-5 times and then switch sides.

-Head rolls have to be performed in two ways, 1) side to side from left to right and 2) in circular motion, clockwise as well as counter clockwise.
+Head rolls have to be performed in two ways, 1) side to side from left to right and 2) in a circular motion, clockwise as well as counterclockwise.

 To perform this exercise you will have to kneel down on all fours with your hands and knees in a relaxed position.
-Now, raise your back upwards like a cat, hold it for 5 seconds and return to neutral position.
+Now, raise your back upwards like a cat, hold it for 5 seconds, and return to the neutral position.
 Repeat 5 times in 3 sets.

-Levator scapulae strains are also accompanied by problems such as depression, anxiety and fatigue.
+Levator scapulae strains are also accompanied by problems such as depression, anxiety, and fatigue.
 So, if your neck has been hurting for a while, book an appointment with a physiotherapist soon.
 InHome has a team of physical therapists that can provide therapy right in your own home.